Skip to content

 Important Information

 ¹The total fixed income assets managed by T. Rowe Price Associates, Inc., and its investment advisory affiliates.
-Total fixed income assets include all fixed income separate accounts and funds along with a portion of certain T. Rowe Price U.S.-registered multi-asset funds as of 30 June 2024.
+Total fixed income assets include all fixed income separate accounts and funds along with a portion of certain T. Rowe Price U.S.-registered multi-asset funds in U.S. dollars (USD) as of 31/12/2024.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to risk, including the possible loss of principal.
 Fixed income securities are subject to credit risk, liquidity risk, call risk, and interest rate risk.
 As interest rates rise, bond prices generally fall.
 Results from other time periods may differ.